Ssimoes48/Data-Journalism-D3/README.md

 [Bonus Code](https://github.com/Ssimoes48/Data-Journalism-D3/tree/main/bonus)

-I spent a long time working on a more complex visualization that compared 6 different health risk factors.
+I spent a long time working on a more complex visualization that compared six different health risk factors.
 I was unable to get the data points to move correctly when switching between datasets, so I did not submit it as my final assignment.
 Pleases see above link to repo with bonus code and index.html.

 ![bonus](Images/bonus_chart.PNG)